Visitor's guide

 The School of Mathematics and Statistics is located on the main Kensington campus of the University, about 8km south-east of the centre of Sydney.

-We are in the Anita B. Lawrence Centre (formerly Red Centre), map reference H13 on the UNSW Kensington campus map.
+We are in the Anita B. Lawrence Centre (formerly Red Centre).
+The best entrance to the School is at map reference H15 on the UNSW Kensington campus map, opens in a new window.

 A range of other campus maps are accessible via the University's Campus Maps page.